Neuropathology-Giessen/MOTH/docs/source/quickstart.rst

 ---------------------------
 Save a tilemask on an image
 ---------------------------
-| The second use case of mothi is storing generated annotations (tilemasks) on images.
+| The second use case of mothi is storing generated annotations (tilemask) on images.

 Open a project to work on it
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~